 In addition, Dr. Ambardar is a practitioner of Kundalini Yoga and Meditation and blends Eastern and Western treatment philosophies in her psychiatry practice.
-She traveled to India in late 2011, where she spent almost 3 months exploring the country, learning about holistic, integrative medicine.
+She has traveled to India on numerous occasions; during her last trip in 2011, she spent almost 3 months exploring the country, learning about Eastern spirituality and holistic medicine.
 One of Dr. Ambardar’s most memorable experiences in India was spending time in the northern Indian city of Dharamsala, home of the Dalai Lama, where she studied Hinduism and Tibetan Buddhism.

-Dr. Ambardar is also a donor and active supporter of Akshaya, a charitable organization based in Madurai, India which feeds helpless, mentally-ill street people.
+Dr. Ambardar is also a donor and active supporter of Akshaya, a charitable organization founded by Narayanan Krishnan based in Madurai, India which feeds helpless, mentally-ill street people.
 Akshaya was featured in CNN Heroes in 2010 and more information about this award-winning charity can be found at http://www.akshayausa.org/

 © COPYRIGHT 2012-2018.
 THE HAPPINESS PSYCHIATRIST®.
 ALL RIGHTS RESERVED.

 All materials contained on this site [HappinessPsychiatrist.com] are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Dr. Sheenie Ambardar, M.D.